mirkomarras/dl-master-voices/README.md

 [Nasir Memon](https://engineering.nyu.edu/faculty/nasir-memon)<sup>2</sup>, [Gianni Fenu](http://people.unica.it/giannifenu/)<sup>1</sup>
 <br/><sup>1</sup> University of Cagliari, <sup>2</sup> New York University, <sup>3</sup> AGH University of Science and Technology

-A Python toolbox for creating and testing impersonation capabilities of a potentially large family of adversarial audio samples called **Master Voices** (MVs) which match large populations of speakers by chance with high probability.
+A Python toolbox for creating and testing impersonation capabilities of **Master Voices** (MVs), a family of adversarial audio samples which match large populations of speakers by chance with high probability.

 ## Table of Contents
   * [Setup](#setup)